Polipo is a caching web proxy designed to be used as a personal cache or a cache shared among a few users.

 In addition to taking the shortcuts made possible by caching, proxies can improve performance by generating better network traffic than the client applications would do.

 Proxies are also useful in ways unrelated to raw performance.
-A proxy can be used to contact a server that are not visible to the browser, for example because there is a firewall in the way (see Parent proxies), or because the client and the server use different lower layer protocols (for example IPv4 and IPv6).
-Another common application of proxies is to modify the data sent to servers and returned to clients, for example by censoring headers that expose too much about the client's identity (see Censoring headers) or removing advertisements from the data returned by the server (see Forbidden).
+A proxy can be used to contact a server that is not directly accessible to the client, for example because there is a firewall in the way (see Parent proxies), or because the client and the server use different lower layer protocols (for example IPv4 and IPv6).
+Another common application of proxies is to modify the data sent to servers and returned to clients, for example by censoring headers that expose too much about the client’s identity (see Censoring headers) or removing advertisements from the data returned by the server (see Forbidden).

 Most network benchmarks consider throughput, or the average amount of data being pushed around per unit of time.
 While important for batch applications (for example benchmarks), average throughput is mostly irrelevant when it comes to interactive web usage.
 What is more important is a transaction’s median latency, or whether the data starts to trickle down before the user gets annoyed.